10 Best Business Process Automation Tools for 2026

 • Security and compliance features

 Pricing: Salesforce pricing depends on the cloud products used (Sales, Service, Platform, etc.).
 Automation tools like Flow and Process Builder are included in most standard plans, but advanced platform customization and API usage may require additional licensing.
-Small business pricing starts at $25 per user/month for the starter package, but the overall cost will depend on what exactly you're using.
+They do offer pricing calculators, but you will need to have a clear sense of what you are looking for.

 3. Zapier